 Software connections between software programmes and hardware devices are known as device drivers.
 Device drivers are regarded exceedingly tough to build as part of a complicated operating system.
 They're often written in low-level programming languages like C. Device driver engineers must have a thorough grasp of the hardware and software platforms they are working with.
 C code will be translated to binary, which will be sent into the processor to conduct operations with the desired module.
-The goal of this project is to design and construct an AXI4 module driver that links all modules to an open power A2O core.
-The GCC compiler is necessary for driver design and development, and the C programming language will be used to construct drivers.
+The goal of this project is to design and construct a driver for an Ethernet IP that connects to the A2O core through the AMBA AXI4 bus interface.
+The GCC compiler will be used to generate the drivers.
+Drivers will be written in the C programming language